babak51/calculator/README.md

 export PATH="~/myphp/vendor/phpunit/phpunit/composer/bin:$PATH"

+After which my $PATH would be:
+~/demo/calculator (master)>echo $PATH
+~/myphp/vendor/phpunit/phpunit/composer/bin:/USR/local/cellar/mongodb/2.6.5/bin:/usr/local/heroku/bin:/usr/local/apache-maven/apache-maven-3.2.5/bin: and so on ...

-As you can see I have been using composer to help me install.
+As you can see I have been using composer (https://getcomposer.org/) to help me install.

+Here is the composer.json I am using:

+~/myphp>cat composer.json
+{
+    "require-dev": {
+        "phpunit/phpunit": "3.7.*",
+        "phpunit/phpunit-skeleton-generator": "*",
+        "phpunit/phpunit-story": "*"
+    }
+}

 We are ready to test.
 Lets test our Calculator class with the tests we got: